Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ## 4. Camera Focusing

 This is a good time to focus the cameras, as it will be difficult later on.
-ThoriTrack holds cameras by their lens so you cannot focus them afterwards.
+ThoriTrack holds cameras by their lens so you cannot focus them afterwards without releasing their clamps.
 To focus the cameras, find some small piece of text that you can use.
 Think of it like an eye test.
-Grip the camera by the base with a tool like pliers, and grip the lens with another pliers.
+Grip the camera by the base with a tool like pliers, and grip the lens with another set of pliers.
 Carefully twist until the glue gives way.

 Afterwards, you can focus by hand.
 Below is an example for the focusing procedure.
 You can use the ETVR app to monitor what the camera is seeing.

 ![Assembly 02](img/02.jpg?raw=true)

 To get a better preview of the camera, grab one of the printed `EyeRing_Top_L` lens parts and insert the camera into it like on the image below.
 Then bring it close to your eye as if it was the lens of your Index.
 Use this as the proper focusing image and make any adjustments until you get a clear image.
-Repeat this process for both cameras to get good clear image.
+Repeat this process for both cameras to get a good clear image.

 ![Assembly 03](img/03.jpg?raw=true)